NateByers/manipRidem/manipRidem.md

 Subsetting
 ========================================================
-To get a column from the data frame, specify the column number in the brackets, to the right of the comma
+To get a column from the data frame, specify the column number in the brackets, to the right of the comma (it's returned as a vector)

 ```r